Career Opportunities

 - Hold valid Maine driver’s license, reliable transportation and willingness to travel on occasion

-- Prior MaineCare billing experience or a degree in social services field preferred, but not required
+- Prior MaineCare billing experience or a degree in social services field is desirable, but not required

 - Experience in crisis and/or advocacy services